vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include image.html url="/assets/images/visualizing-complex-functions/z^-1.png" desc="Inverse of z." %}

-{% include video.html url="https://my.mixtape.moe/yxupca.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/z^-1.webm" %}

 Here you can see what the inverse of the complex plane looks like.
-The hues are flipped along the horizontal axis and each circle is now halving instead of doubling because it's going from light to dark instead of dark to light.
+The hues are flipped along the horizontal axis and each circle is now halving instead of doubling because the lightness transition is reversed.
 In the interpolation one can see two poles being ripped out of the original pole.
 Which follows the same pattern as the previous two.

 ### Inverse Square

 {% include image.html url="/assets/images/visualizing-complex-functions/z^-2.png" desc="Inverted square of z" %}

-{% include video.html url="https://my.mixtape.moe/xsncug.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/z^-2.webm" %}

 Again following the pattern, three poles are removed from the original.
 This forms an inverse with two of each hue and double the density of contours